 - a complete online testing system with automatic grading, immediate feedback, and detailed reporting

 - a constantly updating student web page used to collect share Quia activities, tests, and feedback in one location

-You can click here to see an example of what a Charleston Latin Quia page (activities, tests, etc) would look like.
+You can click here to see an example of what a Lowcountry Latin Quia page (activities, tests, etc) would look like.
 There is no price per student - it is free for students to use the teacher created Quia pages and activities.

 G Suite for Education (formerly known as "Google Apps for Education") is a free service for accredited schools and certified trainers, comprised of digital tools from Google designed for productivity, communication, and collaboration through cloud-based technology.
 G Suite for Education is helping to advance collaborative teaching in ways barely thought possible just a few years ago.
 If you are not familiar with Google's outstanding range of free products for education, I will be happy to show you how great a tool they can be to teachers, students, and parents!
 You can click here to learn more about G Suite and Google's apps and click here to see a sample Latin lesson I designed using Google Slides.

-If you send me an email at firstname.lastname@example.org, I will give you access to a sample "Google Classroom" Latin class (which showcases the use of these Google Apps and other resources students would use in an actual "Charleston Latin" class).
+If you send me an email at firstname.lastname@example.org, I will give you access to a sample "Google Classroom" Latin class (which showcases the use of these Google Apps and other resources students would use in an actual "Lowcountry Latin" class).
 Google Classroom is only accessible to those with a Gmail or G Suite account - if your email does not come from a Gmail account, then I can set up a temporary account for you using a "@charlestonlatin.com" address so you can access my Google Classroom sample page.

 Why Study Latin

 The Latin Advantage (including SAT numbers of Latin students)